Dip the test into the urine for few seconds

 NEGATIVE: One line means the test is negative and you are not pregnant.

 When to collect urine for the test?
 Any urine specimen is appropriate for pregnancy testing, but the first morning urine specimen is optimal because of its highest concentration of hormone.

 Can test results be interpreted after more than 5 minutes?
 No. Test results must be read at 5 minutes.
 Though a positive result should not change for several days, a negative result may change to a false positive within minutes after the end of the testing period, which would not be an accurate reading.
 It is always best to read the results at the 5 minute testing period and then discard the test to avoid confusion.

 There is much difference between the control lines of two tests.
 Is this a concern?
-No. Variations in the color of the control band will not affect the test result.
+No. Variations in the color of the control line will not affect the test result.

 A pink background color and vertical streaking appeared in the result area during the testing period.
 Is this a concern?
 No. Each urine sample will vary in its chemical makeup, as will the humidity of the air in testing room.
 Such variations in physical conditions can cause vertical streaking and/or pink-rose background color but will not affect the test results.
 As long as the control band appears within 5 minutes, the test is working properly.

 How to make sure I am getting the most accurate result?
 If you want to test as early as possible, but want to make sure you are getting the most accurate reading, test the day your next period is supposed to begin - you will have a 99% chance of getting an accurate result.